riskmr3275/Machine-Learning/ML/Class-1.md

 ### Key Idea:
 Make machines smart enough to act like humans.

 ### Examples:
 - **Self-Driving Cars**: Understand traffic and make driving decisions.
 - **Virtual Assistants**: Alexa, Siri, Google Assistant respond to user commands.
 - **AI in Games**: Programs that play chess or video games against humans.

 ---
+#Hello World this is the test message
 ## **2. Machine Learning (ML)**
 ### Definition:
 ML is a subset of  AI.
 Instead of giving explicit instructions, ML teaches machines to learn from data and improve with experience.

 ### How it Works:
 1. Feed data into the machine.